-Author has written 13 stories for Sci-Fi, General, and Mythology.
+Author has written 30 stories for Sci-Fi, General, Mythology, Fantasy, Spiritual, Humor, and Humor.

 Hello.
-My name is Liz, and I am a School Counselor, RN, Mom, medievalist and writer.
+My name is Liz, and I am an elementary school Guidance Counselor, RN, Mom, medievalist, cook, and writer.
 My main writing influences are Anne McCaffrey, Andre Norton, Robert Heinlein, and Jane Austen.

 - Life Work was written as a stand-alone short (although at 10k words it borders on the novella) as a back story for my Bad Guy & my world.
 It provides a necessary context for the rest of the book and really should be read first.

 This story begins in April of 1014 in Norse-controlled Ireland at the Battle of Clontarf with the widowing of a young Danish woman.
 It follows the life of her son through a harsh and damaged life until his last battle.
 His story parallels that of two young scientists on a world thousands of light years away who work to overcome the stigma associated with childlessness in their society.
 They apply for and are granted a life work - the opportunity to assess, observe, and eventually to partner with another sentient species.
 This is the process by which two worlds approach and intersect.

 Life Work Copyright E. K. Zoole 2013 http://www.fictionpress.com/s/3134152/1/Life-Work-A-Prologue-to-United